 SNMP support and ping alarms:

 If you are responsible for both telecom and IP equipment, consolidate all your management on one system.
-Check if an IP equipment is still available or if it is unreachable through the network with ping alarms.
-SNMP means that widely used and full-featured SNMP manager software are available for alarm management.
+Check if IP equipment is still available or if it is unreachable through the network with ping alarms.
+SNMP means that widely used and full-featured SNMP manager software is available for alarm management.

 Web interface: